NES-FM/Robotics-Code-MainESP-C/Room ToDo.md

 - count balls -> find exit
 - when on initial move around the end is not taster but line, currently ignored
 - retain information about room after lop
+- think about balls in the weirdest spots (that could throw us off)
+- can i calibrate my compass dynamically

 ## Done: